File-Maker/FileAtlas/PRIVACY.md

 FileAtlas Dev is an optional local diagnostic tool.
 It is intended for inspecting local FAFS health, internal files, FAStore/filetype counts, and debug reports on the same computer.
 Privileged Dev features require a local FileAtlas Dev `.falicense` certificate that FAFS validates on this computer.

-FileAtlas LicenseManager is a separate owner-only local tool for issuing and inspecting FileAtlas Dev licences.
+FileAtlas LicenseManager is a separate owner-only local tool for issuing and inspecting FileAtlas Dev licenses.
 Normal users do not need it.

+FileAtlas Benchmark is a separate local benchmark/report tool.
+It creates isolated dummy test data and local reports so FileAtlas components can be stress tested without using normal FileAtlas history as benchmark noise.

 ## Data FileAtlas Reads